 Any organization might have a constitution, although an organization that depends on close personal bonds such as a family is unlikely to do so.

-We are concerned with the organization of a country comprising millions of people with few common purposes capable of giving shape to a constitution[mfn] Alder, J. constitutional and Administrative Law, 5th Edition, Palgrave Macmillan Publishers, New York, 2005. [/mfn].
+We are concerned with organizing a country comprising millions of people with few common purposes capable of giving shape to a constitution.

 Let’s get started